BIDS/repro-case-studies/case-studies/omesnard.md

 *Authors: Olivier Mesnard, Lorena A. Barba*

-*Title: Full-replication attempt of our own findings*
+*Title: Achieving full replication of our own published CFD results, with four different codes*

 ##### Introduction
 *Please answer these introductory questions for your case study in a few sentences.*